-A minimum of 50 credit hours of study are required for this Master of Science degree in Nursing.
+A minimum of 49 credit hours of study are required for this Master of Science in Nursing degree.
 The program is structured to allow for part-time and full-time study in a variety of patterns:

 - 1. Summer session study only (4 years) - 2.
-Part-time study (Fall-Spring-Summer) 2 years

-- 3. Four continuous semesters (full-time) Ex.
-Fall, Spring, Summer, Fall - 4.
+Part-time study (Fall-Spring-Summer) 2 years - 3.
+Four continuous semesters (full-time) Ex; Fall, Spring, Summer, Fall - 4.
 Two years full-time with summer session break